IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 #### Gender analysis
 In order for States to protect men from discrimination, they must  collect sex disaggregated data and perform gender-analysis.[^69] Gender analysis must be performed in a way that is *able to* and *effective at* detecting discrimination against men.
 If gender analysis reveals treatment that impairs the recognition or enjoyment of men's rights, ICCPR "article 2 requires that the domestic law or practice be changed to meet the standards imposed by the Covenant's substantive guarantees."[^70] States may be able to justify differential treatment of men if it is reasonable, objective,[^71] necessary, proportionate, permissible under the Covenant, and intended to meet legitimate goals of the Covenant.[^72]

 > To design and implement policies and programmes to give long-term effect to the economic, social and cultural rights of both men and women on the basis of equality.
-These may include the adoption of temporary special measures to accelerate women’s equal enjoyment of their rights, **gender audits**, and gender-specific allocation of resources; ICESCR General Comment 16 - paragraph 21
+These may include the adoption of temporary special measures to accelerate women’s equal enjoyment of their rights, **gender audits**, and gender-specific allocation of resources; [^73]

 See **Monitoring and Reporting** for more

-Additionally, States need to prevent new forms of discrimination[^73]  from appearing and  "should also adopt appropriate preventive measures to avoid the emergence of new marginalized groups."[^74] Thus, even in States where no discrimination against men exists, States have an obligation to prevent it from arising.
+Additionally, States need to prevent new forms of discrimination[^74]  from appearing and  "should also adopt appropriate preventive measures to avoid the emergence of new marginalized groups."[^75] Thus, even in States where no discrimination against men exists, States have an obligation to prevent it from arising.

 #### Systemic discrimination
-States have an obligation to "adopt an active approach to eliminating systemic discrimination and segregation"[^75] against men. "\[S]ystemic discrimination can be understood as legal rules, policies, practices or predominant cultural attitudes in either the public or private sector which create relative disadvantages for [men], and privileges for [women]."[^76] For example, attitudes and beliefs that elevate women's rights and devalue men's rights are considered normal and acceptable.
+States have an obligation to "adopt an active approach to eliminating systemic discrimination and segregation"[^76] against men. "\[S]ystemic discrimination can be understood as legal rules, policies, practices or predominant cultural attitudes in either the public or private sector which create relative disadvantages for [men], and privileges for [women]."[^77] For example, attitudes and beliefs that elevate women's rights and devalue men's rights are considered normal and acceptable.

 The New Zealand Human Rights Commission describes structural discrimination:

 > Structural discrimination can occur unintentionally, and includes informal practices that have become embedded in everyday organisational life and effectively become part of the system, i.e. “how we do things around here.”
-Put simply, it can be discrimination by habit, rather than intent.[^77]
+Put simply, it can be discrimination by habit, rather than intent.[^78]

 Systemic discrimination results in unquestioned policy and practices which disadvantage men that are defended and justified as 'the way things are'.
 For example, men's persistent over-representation in prison by fifteen to twenty times is accepted as normal, and evidence of bias and discrimination against men in the justice system is dismissed, minimised or ignored. **See page on discrimination in the justice system for more.**

-To address systemic discrimination against men and boys, States should:[^78]
+To address systemic discrimination against men and boys, States should:[^79]
 - Use incentives to encourage people to "change their attitudes and behaviour" to men and boys so that they do not face systemic discrimination.
 - Raise awareness of systemic discrimination against men and boys.
 -  Adopt "strict measures against incitement to discrimination".